-The Planning within the EYFS is based around topics which have stemmed from the children's own interests These plans are used by the EYFS teacher as a guide for weekly planning, however the teacher may alter these plans in response to the needs, achievements and interests of the children.
-This will be indicated on the daily planning
+The Planning within the EYFS Reception classes is based around topics which have stemmed from the children's own interests These plans are used by the EYFS teacher as a guide for weekly planning, however the teacher may alter these plans in response to the needs, achievements and interests of the children.
+In Nursery, mini topics based around stories form the basis for planning and provide a "hook" for activities, stories and enrichment opportunities in the setting.